Gunman kills 5 in attack at Maryland newspaper building

 Davis added: "There is nothing more terrifying than hearing multiple people get shot while you're under your desk and then hear the gunman reload."

-The attacker had mutilated his fingers in an apparent attempt to make it harder to identify him, according to a law enforcement official who was not authorized to discuss the investigation and spoke on condition of anonymity.
-The official said investigators still managed to identify him, though it was not clear how.

-The shooting - which came amid months of verbal and online attacks on the "fake news media" from politicians and others from President Donald Trump on down- prompted New York City police to immediately tighten security at news organizations in the nation's media capital.
+The shooting - which came amid months of unrelenting verbal and online attacks on the "fake news media" from politicians and others - prompted New York City to immediately tighten security at news organizations in the nation's media capital.

-At the White House, spokeswoman Lindsay Walters said: "There is no room for violence, and we stick by that.
-Violence is never tolerated in any form, no matter whom it is against."

-The gunman, whose name was not immediately released, was believed to have used a shotgun, according to a U.S. official who was briefed on the investigation but not authorized to discuss it publicly and spoke on condition of anonymity.
-The gunman was not carrying any identification, authorities said.
+The gunman, who officials said was not carrying identification, is believed to have used a shotgun, according to a U.S. official who was briefed on the investigation but not authorized to discuss it publicly and spoke on condition of anonymity.

 "The shooter has not been very forthcoming, so we don't have any information yet on motive," Anne Arundel County Executive Steve Schuh said.
 "To my knowledge, there was no verbal aspect to the incident where he declared his motives or anything else, so at this point we just don't know."